Lauragallagher/clumsy-bird/README.md

 npm install
 ```

-Then just type on your shell:
+Then just type on your shell :

 ```
 grunt connect